Strong-lensing Perturber Signatures in Self-interacting Dark Matter Simulations: Perturber Analogs in Simulations

 There have been multiple studies on possible perturber detection on J0946 in recent years~\cite{2010MNRAS.408.1969V, Minor:2020hic,Nightingale:2022bhh, Ballard:2023fgi, Enzi:2024ygw, Despali:2024ihn, Minor:2025, Tajalli:2025qjx}.
 The system is composed of a main foreground galaxy at $z=0.222$~\cite{Gavazzi:2008aq} and three background sources at $z=0.609$, $2.035$~\cite{Smith:2021oei}, and $5.975$~\cite{Collett:2020lii}.
 Although the exact perturber parameters differ slightly across these studies, they all concluded that the possible perturber is likely a subhalo of the main lens.
 Ref.~\cite{Nadler:2023nrd} showed that core-collapsed SIDM subhalos of the group host halo (Halo352) in the GroupSIDM-147 simulation can be significantly more dense than their CDM counterparts and that their properties are overall consistent with the perturber model in~\cite{Minor:2020hic}.

 In this work, we extend the previous study in several key aspects.
 First, we evaluate subhalo properties at the snapshot $z=0.23$, which is close to the redshift of the lens galaxy.
 By contrast, the analysis in Ref.~\cite{Nadler:2023nrd} was performed at $z=0$.
 The Concerto subhalo catalog we use is also more complete due to the addition of particle-tracking Symfind algorithm~\cite{Kong:2025kkt}.
 Second, we demonstrate that core-collapsed subhalos in the GroupSIDM-70 simulation can be sufficiently dense to serve as perturber candidates, even though the cross-section amplitude $\sigma_0/m$ is reduced by a factor of $2$.
-Lastly, we compare simulated subhalos with a more recent perturber model from Ref.~\cite{Minor:2025}, where two sources at different redshifts are included in the lensing analysis; see also~\cite{Ballard:2023fgi}.
-In this case, the inferred enclosed mass within $1~{\rm kpc}$ is smaller than in the earlier work of Ref.~\cite{Minor:2020hic}, which considered only the lowest-redshift source.
+Lastly, we compare simulated subhalos with a more recent perturber model from Ref.~\cite{Minor:2025}, where two sources at different redshifts ({ $z=0.609$ and $z=2.035$}) are included in the lensing analysis; see also~\cite{Ballard:2023fgi}.
+In this case, the inferred enclosed mass within $1~{\rm kpc}$ is smaller than in the earlier work of Ref.~\cite{Minor:2020hic}, which considered only the lowest-redshift source. { We also note that constraints from Ref.~\cite{Ballard:2023fgi} are weaker than those in Ref.~\cite{Minor:2025}, with inferred concentrations at $\sim3\sigma$ and $\sim4\sigma$ above the cosmological median, respectively.
+As shown in Fig.~12 of Ref.~\cite{Minor:2025}, supersampling shifts the preferred concentration upward and reduces its uncertainty, likely explaining the difference between the two analyses.
+In the remainder of this discussion, we adopt the J0946 perturber model of Ref.~\cite{Minor:2025} as our fiducial benchmark. }

 Ref.~\cite{Minor:2025} used a truncated-NFW (tNFW) profile~\cite{Baltz:2007vq} to model the J0946 perturber

 where $r_s$ and $\rho_s$ are the scale radius and density, respectively, and $r_t$ is the truncation radius.
 In the limit $r_t\rightarrow\infty$, this reduces to a regular NFW profile.
 For the lensing fit including the multipoles based on the $\alpha$-prior models, the inferred parameters are $\log(M_{200}/{\rm M_\odot})=9.84^{+1.80}_{-0.22}$ and $\log(c_{200})=2.64^{+0.70}_{-0.73}$, and $\log(r_t/{\rm kpc})=0.88^{+2.01}_{-1.57}$ ($95\%$CL)~\cite{Minor:2025}.
 Note here $M_{200}$ and $c_{200}$ are the mass and concentration of the subhalo would have if it were a field halo without tidal stripping, from which $r_s$ and $\rho_s$ in Eq.~\ref{eq:tnfw} can be reconstructed.
 The corresponding projected enclosed mass and density slope at $R=1~{\rm kpc}$ are $M_{\rm 2D}=2.49^{+0.54}_{-0.51}\times10^9~{\rm M_\odot}$ and $\gamma_{\rm 2D}=-1.98^{+0.18}_{-1.32}$ ($95\%$CL), respectively.